jordansissel/fpm/README.md

 ## What is fpm?

-It helps you build packages quickly (Packages like RPM and DEB formats).
+It helps you build packages quickly and easily (Packages like RPM and DEB formats).

+FUNDAMENTAL PRINCIPLE: IF FPM IS NOT HELPING YOU MAKE PACKAGES EASILY, THEN THERE IS A BUG IN FPM.

 Here is a presentation I gave on fpm at BayLISA: <http://goo.gl/sWs3Z> (I included speaker notes you can read, too)